matafn09/Conquest-Game/README.md

 ## How It Can Be Improved
-•	Add a timer and scoring system
+•	Add a timer and scoring system<br>
-•	Add an undo button
+•	Add an undo button<br>
-•	Visually highlight exactly which crowns are in conflict, instead of just flagging that one exists
+•	Visually highlight exactly which crowns are in conflict, instead of just flagging that one exists<br>
-•	Support more than 9 regions with a larger color palette
+•	Support more than 9 regions with a larger color palette<br>
-•	Add a hint system for stuck players
+•	Add a hint system for stuck players<br>
-•	Save/resume progress between sessions
+•	Save/resume progress between sessions<br>

 ## Running the Project